How to find where an image is used on a WordPress website

 Search Images in Content

-The following queries will help you to find specific images in the content of posts, pages, and any other post types.
-Jump to the next section if there is a chance of an image being used in other sections, like options or metadata.
+The following queries will help you find specific images in the content of posts, pages, and other post types.
+If an image is likely to be used in other sections, like options or metadata, jump to the next section.

-- In your database management tool, click the “SQL” tab or locate the SQL query editor.
+- Click the “SQL” tab in your database management tool or locate the SQL query editor.

 - Enter the following query, replacing